 III.
 Two Pathways

-Jorling described the possible policy recommendations being discussed by participants as two distinct pathways.
+Jorling described the policy recommendations being discussed as two distinct pathways.
 The first option would be to produce recommendations with a certain vagueness that included support for “conservation and renewable resources,” but allowed “people to interpret it the way they will.”
 The second path would require they “go further” and “be more honest,” about the “advantage that the government policies presently have toward fossil fuels…” As ecologist George Woodwell stated, it would mean identifying that “the growth in the rate of the use of fossil fuels is the problem.”

 Mitch Tyson, legislative assistant and former chair of the Senate Energy Committee, summed up the choice of language as an issue of political practicality when he commented:

 “My hesitancy would be to make it explicit, that we essentially want to take money out of coal programs and syn fuel programs and essentially put something in there that politically could be a problem… I mean it is implied…”

 Formulating a final report became a painful slow dance between drafting the most accurate scientific language and conveying the proper sense of urgency, which many felt was necessary to motivate political action.
 Spending the majority of the second day of the workshop stuck on phrasing for the first paragraph, the group adjourned without being able to “concur upon a range of appropriate policy responses,” which the meeting was administered to accomplish.